The South Australian Visitor Economy

 Top points from the report:

-- Regional visitor expenditure (including international) came to $4.7 billion, up 5 per cent on March 2023.
+- Regional visitor expenditure (including international) came to $4.7 billion, in line with June 2023.

 Value of Tourism